lazylester/glacier_on_rails/README.md

 ## AWS credentials
 Stored in a .aws/credentials file in the home directory. (see [AWS sdk documentation](http://docs.aws.amazon.com/sdk-for-ruby/v2/developer-guide/setup-config.html) With contents:

-## Database access parameters
-The pg_restore command depends on the existence of a file called ~/.pgpass, containing access parameters for the database.
-(See [Postgres documentation](https://www.postgresql.org/docs/9.3/static/libpq-pgpass.html) for format details).

 ```markdown
 [default]
 account_id = your_account_id